 During my visit, Lake Placid Brewery had half-a-dozen beers on draft, of which I had a chance to try four.

 Interestingly, my favorite of their beers was the Pumpkin Ubu Ale.
-While I’m usually a huge fan of pumpkin beer, the inclusion of lactose and the great pumpkin flavor really made this beer a standout.
+While I’m usually not a huge fan of pumpkin beer, the inclusion of lactose and the great pumpkin flavor really made this beer a standout.

 On the other end, while IPAs are usually my favorite style of beer, I must admit I wasn’t a fan of their Give Em an Inch IPA.
 However, the other beers I tried were pretty tasty.